KAINEN LAW GROUP, PLLC

 • nurture a sense of equanimity which makes you feel less anxious about the unknown.

-It should come as no surprise that these very skills can make mediations more productive and efficient, and leave individuals with better relationships and problem-solving skills moving forward.
-They can also mitigate the impact of a litigated divorce and help you conduct yourself in the best possible way during the divorce.
-This can improve negotiations, decision-making, and your effectiveness during litigation.
+It should come as no surprise that these very skills can make the divorce process more productive and efficient, and leave individuals with better relationships and problem-solving skills moving forward.
+They can also mitigate the impact of a litigated divorce and help you conduct yourself in the best possible way during the process.
+This can improve negotiations, decision-making, and your effectiveness in achieving the results you want.

-Ten Percent Happier is the brainchild of former ABC news anchor, Dan Harris.
-Dan is famous for having a panic attack on air and living to talk about it.
-As a result of that experience, Dan was drawn to meditation and making it accessible to everyone in a way that works for them.
-To this end, he created an amazing app with corresponding podcasts and web content where he curates some of the best meditations, teachers, and relevant content out there.
-After reviewing many mediation apps, we selected Ten Percent Happier because of it is super easy to use and really simplifies and demystifies meditation.
+The HAPPIER App (formerly Ten Percent Happier) is the brainchild of former ABC news anchor, Dan Harris.
+Dan experienced a panic attack on-air, and for him, this was a watershed moment that inspired him to not only learn and practice meditation, but to also make meditation accessible to everyone in a way that works for them.
+To this end, he co-created an amazing app with corresponding podcasts and web content which curates some of the best meditations, teachers, and relevant content out there.
+After reviewing many mediation apps, we selected the HAPPIER App because it is super easy to use and really simplifies and demystifies meditation.

 One of the unique features on this app are the courses which focus on important life skills.
 Each course session has a short video introduction and then a 10 to 12 minute meditation.
 All in all, they take about 20 minutes each.

-Both courses are led by a phenomenal meditation teacher, Oren Sofer.
+Both courses are led by a phenomenal meditation teacher, Oren Jay Sofer.
 One course, Emotions, uses meditation to help people become aware of their emotions, understand them, and experience them in a balanced and non-reactive way.
 The second course, Relationships, is really about Communication.
-In this course, people learn to use mindfulness to communicate skillfully.
+In this course, people learn to use mindfulness to communicate skillfully which helps resolve impasses that can arise in divorce negotiations.

-For those taking the Emotional Agility and Effective Communication courses, you will receive a certificate with a code to redeem a subscription to the Ten Percent Happier Meditation App.
-Click below for information on redeeming your certificate.
+For those who join the Fresh Start Program or are taking the Emotional Agility and Effective Communication courses, you will receive a certificate with a code to redeem a subscription to the HAPPIER Meditation App.

 • Contact